Skip to main content

 Food category

-The food categories used for smoke flavourings are based on those initially used in the food additive legislation (retained EU Regulation 1333/2008).
-However, there is some divergence where the food categories in the additive legislation were revised over time, which was not reflected in the smoke flavourings legislation.
+The food categories used for smoke flavourings are based on those initially used in the food additive legislation (assimilated EU Regulation 1333/2008).
+However, in some cases, the food categories in the additive legislation were revised over time, which was not reflected in the smoke flavourings legislation and therefore there are some differences.

 Number Name